postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

     Type=Application
     Categories=Development;

-   Once the Desktop.file is created, the Postman app can be opened using application launchers.
+   Once the Postman.desktop.file is created, the Postman app can be opened using application launchers.
 You can check your desktop and double-click the Postman icon.

    **Note:**
    1. Avoid starting postman using ```sudo``` command, this will mess up the permissions on the files created by postman.